HoldOnBro/Actions-OpenWrt/README.md

 Credit to ***P3TERX***, ***bin20088*** and ***flippy***，I just integrated their work.

+The '.config' files in this repository are for Newifi_D2 and N1 coz those are the devices I use.

+Feel free to fork.

 ## Usage

 You need to add 4 secrets to make actions work.